 A developmental cataract

 A developmental cataract starts at a young age and can progress to become visually significant enough to require surgery.
 Any cataract or lens opacity that is present in a child less than 12 years of age could lead to permanent loss of visual potential in the affected eyes unless treated.
-Sometimes, occlusion therapy by patching the unaffected eye to sufficiently stimulate the affected (cataract) eye.
+Sometimes, we use occlusion therapy by patching the unaffected eye to sufficiently stimulate the eye affected by cataract.
 Surgery ultimately becomes necessary.

 A secondary cataract